shepherdwind/velocity.js/docs/implementation-summary.md

    - No support for nested directives
    - No support for complex constructs like macros

-2. **Expression Parsing**
+2. **Incomplete Expression Support**

-   - Basic equality conditions supported, but limited expression support
+   - ~~Basic equality conditions supported, but limited expression support~~
-   - No arithmetic or complex logical operations
+   - ~~No arithmetic or complex logical operations~~
+   - We now have comprehensive support for comparison, logical, and arithmetic operations
+   - Still missing support for method/function calls with arguments

 3. **Method and Function Calls**

    - No support for method calls with arguments
    - No support for chained method calls